kube-zen/zen-watcher/docs/OPTIMIZATION_USAGE.md

 ### Auto-Optimization Not Working

-- Verify `autoOptimize: true` in ObservationSourceConfig
+- Verify `autoOptimize: true` in Ingester CRD
 - Check that processing order is set to "auto"
 - Review logs for optimization advisor messages